-Technologies for improvement in Coking process in Byproduct Coke Ovens
+Technologies for Improvement in Coking process in Byproduct Coke Ovens

-Technologies for improvement in Coking process in Byproduct Coke Ovens
+Technologies for Improvement in Coking process in Byproduct Coke Ovens

 Selective crushing of coals

 This technology is a theoretically sound technology and aims at controlling the degree of crushing of the different constituents of coal.
 It aims to improve homogeneity of reactive and inert components in coal.
 The reactive components of coals are primarily vitrinites and are the softest constituents while the mineral matters of coals are the hardest components.
-In conventional coal crushing units, the vitrinites get crushed to a relatively finer size compared to mineral matter constituents when the entire coal is crushed together.
+In conventional coal crushing units, where the entire coal is crushed together, the vitrinites get crushed to a relatively finer size compared to mineral matter constituents.
 For producing coke of higher quality, it is desirable to crush the mineral matter finer than the vitrinite component of the coal so that during the process of coking, when the coal charge softens, the mineral matter is assimilated better, leading to the improved strength.
-This is usually carried out by crushing of coals in two stages.
-This technology is helpful when coals are petrographically heterogeneous.
+This is normally carried out by crushing of each coal type separately.

 Coal moisture control